-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 09/30/2020
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075

-LOW INCOME HOME ENERGY ASSISTANCE PROGRAM(LIHEAP) MODEL PLAN SF - 424 - MANDATORY Section 17: Program 1 Integrity, 2605(b)(10) 17.1 Fraud Reporting Mechanisms a.
-Describe all mechanisms available to the public for reporting cases of suspected waste, fraud, and abuse.
-Select all that apply.
-Online Fraud Reporting Dedicated Fraud Repor Dedicated Fraud Reporting Hotline Report directly to local agency/district office or Grantee office Report to State Inspector General or Attorney General Forms and procedures in place for local agencies/district offices and vendors to report fraud, waste, and abuse Other - Describe: that is available to grantee staff to red department's office.
-Local administe port information regarding possible fra ering agencies and vendors report fraud ted fraud.
-The Bureau of State Audits ha ud.
-The information is advertised via po through various methods to the departm ation of potential fraud, the department a sters that are located throughout the ent via correspondence, telephone b.
-Describe strategies in place for advertising the above-referenced resources.
-Select all that apply Printed outreach materials Addressed on LIHEAP application Website Other - Describe: CSD operates a toll free line that can be used by the public to report suspected fraud.
+SF - 424 - MANDATORY

+Section 17: Program Integrity, 2605(b)(10)

+17.1 Fraud Reporting Mechanisms s

+a.
+Describe all mechanisms availal ble to the public for reporting cases o f suspected waste, fraud, and abuse.
+S Select all that apply.

+Online Fraud Reportin Online Fraud Reporting

+Dedicated Fraud Repo rting Hotline

+Report directly to local l agency/district office or Grantee off ice

+Report to State Inspect tor General or Attorney General

+Forms and procedures Forms and procedures in place for local agencies/district offices and vendors to report fraud, waste, and abuse

+Other - Describe:

+CSD operates a toll free line that can be used by the public to report suspected fraud.
 The Bureau of State Audits has established a whistleblower hotline that is available to grantee staff to report information regarding possible fraud.
 The information is advertised via posters that are located throughout the department's office.
 Local administering agencies and vendors report fraud through various methods to the department via correspondence, telephone communication with grantee staff, and email to grantee staff.
 Upon notification of potential fraud, the department advises its legal office and an investigation commences.

+b.
+Describe strategies in place for advertising the above-referenced res ources.
+Select all that apply

+Printed outreach mater rials

+Addressed on LIHEAP application

+Website

+Other - Describe:

+CSD operates a toll free line that can be used by the public to report suspected fraud.
+The Bureau of State Audits has established a whistleblower hotline that is available to grantee staff to report information regarding possible fraud.
+The information is advertised via posters that are located throughout the department's office.
+Local administering agencies and vendors report fraud through various methods to the department via correspondence, telephone communication with grantee staff, and email to grantee staff.
+Upon notification of potential fraud, the department advises its legal office and an investigation commences.
 17.2.
-Identification Documentation Requirements a.
-Indicate which of the following f members. orms of identification are required o or requested to be collected from LIHE CAP applicants or their household Collected from Whom?
-Type of Identification Collected Concett from Whom: Applicant Only All Adults in Household All Household Members Social Security Card is photocopied and retained Required Required Required Requested Requested Requested Social Security Number Required Required Required
+Identification Documentation Requirements

+a.
+Indicate which of the following forms of identification are required or requested to be collected from LIHEAP applicants or their household members.

+Collected from Whom?

+Type of Identification Collected Applicant Only All Adults in Household All Household Members

+Social Security Card is photocopied and retained Required Required Required

+Requested Requested Requested

+Required Required Required